 After you’re all done and you’ve washed all the paint off, you’ll want to give your face a good cleanse.
 Even if it looks like all that body paints washed off you’d be surprised how much is left once you start using a good cleanser.

 Then it’s time to break out your lotions and potions.
-Moisturise, cleanse, tone, whatever it is you like to do to keep your skin fresh and lovely do it.
+Moisturise, cleanse, tone, whatever you like to do to keep your skin fresh and lovely, do it.

 This post is super long, but I really wanted to try and cover as much as I could think of.
-It can be nerve wracking if it’s your first time and I always feel less nervous when I feel like I’ve got as much information and am as well prepared for something as I can be.
+It can be nerve-wracking if it’s your first time and I always feel less nervous when I’ve got as much information and am as well prepared for something as I can be.
 I hope this was helpful and if any of the rest of you (models or artists!) have any other tips or advice or want to share their experiences of getting body painted or body painting I’d love to hear them in the comments!